paullouisageneau/libjuice/README.md

 ### Build with CMake

 The CMake library targets `libjuice` and `libjuice-static` respectively correspond to the shared and static libraries.
 The default target will build the library and tests.
+It exports the targets with namespace `LibJuice::LibJuice` and `LibJuice::LibJuiceStatic` to link the library from another CMake project.

 #### POSIX-compliant operating systems (including Linux and Apple macOS)